knoebelja/gm-example-next-app/README.md

 ## Getting Started

-To get started, `git clone` the repo and `npm install` in the project's root directory.
+To get started, `git clone` the repo and `npm install` from the project's root directory.

 ## Development